m4tx/dotfiles/README.md

 dotfiles
 ===========
-Repo that contains my config files for some linux tools, especially i3 window manager.
+Repo that contains my config files for some linux tools.

 ## Install
 ```sh